🎉 Try ITIN & SSN credit monitoring — $1 for 15 days

 Where to pull an ITIN credit report

-• MyITINCredit — the fastest way to see all three bureaus under an ITIN.
-Daily 3-bureau access (Equifax, Experian, TransUnion), VantageScore 4.0 monitoring, and dispute tracking. $1 for 15 days, then $24.95/mo.
-Built specifically for ITIN and SSN files.
+• MyITINCredit — an affiliate portal to MyFreeScoreNow, which provides 3-bureau access (Equifax, Experian, TransUnion), VantageScore 4.0 monitoring, and dispute tracking. $1 for 15 days, then $24.95/mo (verify current terms with the provider).
+Built for ITIN and SSN files.

 • Experian (direct request), Equifax, and TransUnion all process ITIN report requests directly — phone or mail is usually fastest for first-time files.